sccheruku/near-ncd-submission/README.md

 $ env 'RUSTFLAGS=-C link-arg=-s' cargo build --target wasm32-unknown-unknown --release
 # Deploy to the testnet
 $ near dev-deploy target/wasm32-unknown-unknown/release/nearbasicattentiontoken.wasm
-# VERY IMPORTANT: Take note of the contract address.
+# VERY IMPORTANT: Take note of the contract address in `contract/neardev/dev-account.env`.
 You will need it for next steps
 ```

 ### Setup a campaign